-Having ketamine infusion therapy treatment is a pleasurable experience.
+Ketamine infusion therapy treatment is said to be a very pleasurable experience.
 You will comfortably relax during the treatment in a safe, quiet environment.
-While you will not lose consciousness, most people describe the experience as a pleasant out of body experience.
-The dissociative effect is what helps people to experience the underlying effects that may be leading to their depression or anxiety from a safe and different perspective.
+While you will not lose consciousness, most people describe the experience as a pleasant out-of-body experience.
+The dissociative effects that happen during a ketamine treatment, are what help people to experience the underlying effects that may be the leading factor to their depression or anxiety from a safe and different perspective.
 The goal is for your brain to experience a safe, happy place while it is remapping and healing.
-You will be relaxed but aware during this therapy session and will feel invigorated and refreshed after the experience.
-Most people feel the effects of the treatment immediately.
+You will be relaxed but aware during this therapy session while also feeling invigorated and refreshed after the experience.
+Most people feel the after-effects of the treatment immediately.

 The Role of Music in IV Ketamine Treatments

 Music is always suggested since certain tones can positively influence emotions.
 Some music can make you feel happy, excited and encouraged to move.
 Other music can leave you feeling very mellow and introspective.
 If there are certain songs that have important meaning, listening during a ketamine infusion therapy session will invoke intense and positive emotions.

 Adding music to a ketamine infusion treatment can make the experience positive while helping to reduce the chances of a negative experience.
 Music that invokes meditation and relaxation is ideal for ketamine infusions, but again each experience is unique and there is no right or wrong music choice.
 People will choose a wide variety of music that helps them relax, which largely depends on preference.